 Stephens’ many responsibilities include player development, scouting and recruiting.
-He’s worked closely with four Spartans selected in the last four NBA Drafts, including three front court players (Draymond Green, Adreian Payne and Branden Dawson).
+He’s worked closely with six Spartans selected in the last five NBA Drafts, including four front court players (Draymond Green, Adreian Payne, Branden Dawson and Deyonta Davis).
+Davis developed into an NBA draftee after just one season.
 Dawson finished his career as MSU’s all-time leader in blocked shots.
-Payne developed into a two-time All-Big Ten performer and a first round pick in the 2014 NBA Draft.
+Payne developed into a two-time All-Big Ten performer and a first-round pick in the 2014 NBA Draft.
 Under Stephens’ tutelage, Draymond Green was the 2012 NABC Division I Player of the Year, a Consensus First-Team All-American and won Big Ten Player of the Year honors.
 Green also finished his career as MSU’s all-time leading rebounder, leading the conference in rebounding as a senior at 10.6 rpg, after finishing third in the league as a sophomore and junior.
 Spartan center Paul Davis was a three-time All-Big Ten honoree, including earning first-team all-conference and Associated Press honorable mention All-America honors in 2003-04, while finishing among the top 10 scorers and rebounders in MSU history.
 In 2009, All-Big Ten performer Goran Suton led the Big Ten in rebounding, one season after ranking second in the conference.
 Davis and Suton were also selected in the NBA Draft.
-In total, 19 different Spartans have earned some form of All-Big Ten recognition during his time on staff, while MSU has posted a 306-121 record in 12 seasons.
+In total, 21 different Spartans have earned some form of All-Big Ten recognition during his time on staff, while MSU has posted a 332-127 record in 13 seasons.

-The Spartans led the nation in rebounding in 2009 and 2010, and have paced the Big Ten in six of his 12 seasons.
+The Spartans led the nation in rebounding in 2009, 2010 and 2016, and have paced the Big Ten in seven of his 13 seasons.

-Stephens has coached in 14 straight NCAA Tournaments, including the 2003 Final Four with Marquette and the 2005, 2009, 2010 and 2015 Final Fours with MSU.
-He has helped guide MSU to three Big Ten Championships and two Big Ten Tournament titles.
-Each of the top five seasons in MSU history for blocks have occurred since Stephens joined the coaching staff, including a school record 176 in 2015.
+Stephens has coached in 15 straight NCAA Tournaments, including the 2003 Final Four with Marquette and the 2005, 2009, 2010 and 2015 Final Fours with MSU.
+He has helped guide MSU to three Big Ten Championships and three Big Ten Tournament titles.
+Each of the top six seasons in MSU history for blocks have occurred since Stephens joined the coaching staff, including a school record 177 in 2016.

-Stephens is recognized as one of the top recruiters in the nation, playing a major role in many highly ranked recruiting classes.
+Stephens is recognized as one of the top recruiters in the nation, playing a major role in many highly-ranked recruiting classes.
+The 2016-17 Sporting News College Basketball Yearbook listed him as the best recruiter in the Big Ten.
 A May 2014 article by Jeff Goodman and Jay Bilas at ESPN.com named Stephens as one of the Top 15 head coaching candidates among assistant coaches.
 In 2013, he was mentioned in an ESPN.com article as one of the Top 15 Recruiting Assistants according to a vote of his peers.
 In 2012, Bleacher Report listed him among the Top 10 Best Assistant Coaches and the Top 10 Recruiters.
 He was among the top five coaches on a list of the “Top 25 High-Major Assistants,” according to FoxSports.com in 2010.
 In 2008, he was listed among the top 20 High-Major Assistants in the nation by Goodman at FoxSports.com.
 He was named a Rivals.com Class of 2006 Top 25 Recruiters.

 A Ferndale, Michigan, native, Stephens was a four-year letterwinner at MSU from 1989-93.
 In his four seasons, MSU posted an 84-38 overall record and made four postseason appearances, as Stephens never missed a game.
 As a freshman, Stephens was a third-team selection on Basketball Weekly’s Freshman All-America Team and scored the game-winning basket in a 72-70 victory over Purdue that clinched the Big Ten Championship.
 In 1990-91, he was the recipient of MSU’s Best Defensive Player Award on a squad that advanced to the second round of the NCAA Tournament.